dcminter/hntags.com/README.md

 and changing the distribution origin after each set of files is uploaded - then I could empty the inactive bucket/folder after each push.
 However that feels like a potentially fragile approach and it's probably solving for a problem (an expensive amount of data in the bucket) that I'll never really have.
 S3 is very cheap.
 We'll see.

+Bugfix: ~~I saw an encoding issue on a story; an em-dash got displayed as `â€“` in story 44561516 so that needs a proper fix.
+That will likely come *after* the work to get it regularly and automatically publishing though.~~ the files served from the S3 bucket weren't declared as using the UTF-8 charset as part of the content type header.
+I've therefore added a meta tag in the template to declare this inline.

 I think I want to dockerise this stuff before I fully commit to running it on an hourly basis (the plan).